Got kids? Want to travel? For families traveling with kids during the winter holidays there are many magical places to go.

 A feeling of warmth and joy permeates the air and there’s so much to do in Chicago that the only problem is deciding where to go first!

-Winter’s a great, affordable time to visit the island—the weather is more temperate than Boston and New York, and there are package deals available for families.
+Winter’s a great, affordable time to visit the island.
+The weather is more temperate than Boston and New York.
+Plus, there are package deals available for families.

 Many events are free to the public.